 Local interest in local teams drives betting.
 That means more money is more likely to be bet on local teams at local sportsbooks, making local sportsbooks more likely to move the lines on these local teams.

-That’s why, for example, the Vegas odds on the New York Rangers game may start the same as the Rangers line at your favorite NY online and mobile sportsbook, but end up different by game time.
+That’s why, for example, the Vegas odds on the New York Rangers game may start the same as the Rangers line at your favorite NY online sportsbook, but end up different by game time.

 Top NHL players from NY

 New York State has produced dozens of NHL players.
 Here’s a look at the top ten all-time NY born NHL stat leaders, listed in order of games played:

 |Joe Mullen||1957 NYC||1062||502||561|

 |Brian Gionta||1979 Rochester||1026||291||304|